 Stress and anxiety counselling may involve dealing with long-term, deep-seated issues.
 In most cases, this means talking about your relationships – those you have with your parents, friends and family members – as well as early experiences in school, at home and in life in general.

-To do this, we will need to create a safe space – completely free from judgement but totally supportive – in which you feel comfortable enough to share those experiences and talk about those relationships openly and honestly.
+To do this, we will need to create a safe space – completely free from judgement and supportive – in which you feel comfortable enough to share those experiences and talk about those relationships openly and honestly.
 That first chat we have together will be a good way to make sure we get on well enough for this to be possible.
-Any psychologist for depression and anxiety, any counsellor or psychotherapist in London, will be happy to tell you how important the relationship between therapist and client is.
-We’ll make sure early on that we have a good base to build on.
+Any counsellor for depression and anxiety, and any counsellor or psychotherapist in London, will be happy to tell you how important the relationship between therapist and client is.
+We will make sure early on that we have a good base to build on.

-From that early base, I will bring together the collection of therapeutic approaches which will be best suited for your particular situation.
-Getting cognitive therapy for anxiety is common, but there may be other techniques which we can draw from in order to create changes which will help you to live your life in a more satisfying way.
+From that early base, I will bring together the necessary collection of therapeutic approaches which can help create inner changes that will help you live your life in a more satisfying way.